FAForever/wiki-pages/Learning/Missiles.md

 ## Strategic Defense Missiles

 Strategic defense missiles are the counter weapons for strategic missiles.
-1 SMD launcher can shoot down up to 4 simultaneously launched strategic missiles (3 if targeted close to the edge of the SMD radius and between the SMLs and the SMD).
+1 SMD launcher can shoot down up to 5 simultaneously launched strategic missiles (3 if targeted close to the edge of the SMD radius and between the SMLs and the SMD, 4 if targeted direcly about the SMD, 5 if targeted close to the other side of the ring).

 <table>
 <thead>